 - Garnish: edible pansy

-Add the Plymouth gin, elderflower liqueur, grapefruit juice, lime juice, simple syrup and orange bitters into a shaker with ice and shake until well-chilled.
+Add the Plymouth gin, elderflower liqueur, grapefruit juice, lemon juice, simple syrup and orange bitters into a shaker with ice and shake until well-chilled.

 Double-strain into a coupe glass.